-Compensia continues to advise the Compensation Committee on an on-going basis and a representative from the firm attends all Compensation Committee meetings.
-In 2014, Compensia performed its annual market review of executive pay practices, perquisites and benefits, as discussed above, and director compensation.
+Compensia continues to advise the Compensation Committee on an ongoing basis, and a representative from the firm attends all Compensation Committee meetings.
+In 2015, Compensia performed its annual market review of executive pay practices, perquisites and benefits, as discussed above, and director compensation.
 Compensia also provides routine updates to the Compensation Committee regarding legal and regulatory trends.
-In 2014, Compensia also provided the Compensation Committee with modeling and recommendations for Equinix's equity structures for non-executives.
+In 2015, Compensia also provided the Compensation Committee with modeling and recommendations for Equinix's equity program.
 The Compensation Committee has assessed the independence of Compensia pursuant to Securities and Exchange Commission rules and concluded that Compensia's work for the Compensation Committee does not raise any conflict of interest.